drag-drop-touch-js/dragdroptouch/README.md

   actually move before the polyfill switches to drag mode rather than click mode.
   This value is 5 by default
-- **isPressHoldMode** is a flag that tells the polyfill whether a a long-press should count as a user signal to "pick up an item" for drag and drop purposes.
+- **isPressHoldMode** is a flag that tells the polyfill whether a a long-press is required before polyfilling drag events.
 This value can be either `true` or `false`, and is `false` by default.
 - **forceListen** is a flag that determines whether the polyfill should be enabled irrespective of whether the browser indicates that it's running on a touch-enabled device or not.
 This value is `true` by default.